The priorities of the new Brussels Government - Residential

 The Government intends to work on the development of alternatives to retirement homes, with specific attention to financial accessibility and by supporting public investments.
 In addition, the Government intends to:

 - draw up a new program related to home care and housing for the elderly;

 - execute its 'moratorium ordinance' for nursing homes, rest and care homes and short stay centres and to adopt a decree authorising the conversion of beds for elderly people in retirement homes (the so-called “ROB-bedden”) into beds for care-needing elderly (the so-called 'RVT-bedden') and short stay-beds (the so-called 'KV-bedden');

 - to adopt new rules related to the recognition, control, sanctions and follow-up of institutions for the elderly and to strengthen the inspection related thereto.

 Finally, the Government will support a better framework and greater transparency of the prices in retirement homes with the setting of a daily price that includes all essential costs.
 The Government will continue to restore the balance between the public and non-profit sector on the one hand and the private commercial sector on the other hand.

 The Government has announced a review of the existing regulation related to tourist accommodation with a view to tightening up its policy with a view to countering the competition between that sector and the housing sector.
 This objective is part of the fight that the Government is currently waging against, amongst others, the rental of accommodation through AirBnB.

 Julien LeclerCounsel Attorney at Law

-Julien Lecler is a member of the Real Estate and the Public and Administrative Law Practice Groups in Belgium.
-He is a counsel in our Brussels office with a broad practice of counselling in all aspects of real estate law.T: +32 2 773 23 59 E: firstname.lastname@example.org
+Julien Lecler, Counsel, is a member of the Real Estate practice group and of the Public & Administrative Law practice group in our Brussels office.
+He focuses on all aspects of real estate law (civil law, rights in rem, construction law, leases) including public real estate law.T: +32 2 773 23 59 M: +32 473 71 34 39 E: [email protected]